gbeard2/OpenRCT2-CE/readme.md

 cd build-vita
 make -j8
 ```
+- And you got the vpk in build-vita!

 ## Changelog
-- And you got the vpk in build-vita!
-- Make sure ORCT2 compiles with latest GCC for both vita and Linux
+- Made sure ORCT2 compiles with latest GCC for both vita and Linux
 - Made sure OpenSSL 3.0 and older can be used to compile network support
 - Network support on PSVita
 - Fast loading due to native sceIo functions